-On 29 September 1725, Robert Clive, the man who had a mammoth role in laying the foundations of British rule in India was born in Shropshire, England.
+On 29 September 1725, Robert Clive, the man who had a huge role in laying the foundations of British rule in India was born in Shropshire, England.
+This article will give brief details about Robert Clive within the context of the IAS Exam.

 - Robert Clive was born to Richard and Rebecca Clive.
 His father was a lawyer.
 The family had a moderate income.